muxi-ai/faissx/client/README.md

 2. All vectors have the same dimension as the index
 3. All vectors are properly converted to float32 type

-### Server Limitations
+### Operational Considerations

-When using remote mode, be aware of potential server limitations:
+When using remote mode, be aware of these considerations:

-1. Some server implementations may not support all methods (vector reconstruction, reset, etc.)
+1. **Network latency**: Operations involve network communication which adds latency compared to local mode
-2. The client will attempt to work around these limitations with fallback strategies
+2. **Graceful degradation**: The client implements fallback strategies for error recovery (e.g., returning zero vectors if reconstruction fails)
-3. Check the server logs for detailed error information
-4. For critical operations, consider using local mode if possible
+3. **Specialized index types**: Some advanced index types like `IndexIDMap2` may have limited server-side support
+4. **Binary indices**: Full server-side support for binary indices is still in development

+The FAISSx server implements all core FAISS operations including vector reconstruction, index reset, and range search.
+Most limitations you encounter will be related to network issues rather than missing server functionality.

 ## License